bullet-train-co/magic_test/README.md

 When generating test code, we check to ensure a given label or element identifier won’t result in multiple or ambiguous matches the next time a test runs.
 If that situation arises, we’ll try to generate the appropriate `within` blocks and selectors to ensure the target button or field is disambiguated.

+## Acknowledgements
+ - [Florian Plank], the author of [Capycorder](https://github.com/polarblau/capycorder), whose earlier attempt at this same concept (via a Chrome extension) was well ahead of its time.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/bullet-train-co/magic_test.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.